YQWOH/cafe-employee/api/README.md

 Host: localhost
 Port: 3306
 Username: root
-Password: as specified in docker-compose.yml (replace your_password with the actual password).
+Password: as specified in docker-compose.yml or src/config.ts (replace your_password with the actual password).

 Stopping the Containers
 To stop the running containers, press CTRL + C in the terminal or run: